TaylorGriggs/Belly-Button-Challenge/README.md

 # Belly-Button-Challenge
 ## Backgound
-The Belly Button Biodiversity Project was to assess human navels from a given dataset using the following:
+The Belly Button Biodiversity Project was to assess human navels' bacteria from a given dataset using the following:
 - JavaScript
 - JSON
 - HTML